Level INFO messages not being logged in worker processes.

 mhrivnak: so for the Pulp3 MVP are we to use syslog as our default and over time add the ability to configure other log handlers (aka stdout when running in docker)?

-#5 Updated by mhrivnak almost 3 years ago
+#5 Updated by mhrivnak over 3 years ago

 I'm hoping we can just re-use our pulp 2 logging code, which supports both syslog and stream.
 The latter is particularly valuable for containerized deployments.